-- Valedictorian and salutatorian eligibility requires attendance at an IDEA Public Schools high school for all eight semesters of high school from 9th 12th grade - In the event of a tie for valedictorian based on GPA, schools will make the decision based on the raw average - A student who is in violation of school code of conduct, honor code, or has criminal charges may be deemed ineligible to represent school as the valedictorian or salutatorian.
+- Valedictorian and salutatorian eligibility requires attendance at an IDEA Public Schools high school for all eight semesters of high school from 9th 12th grade. - In the event of a tie for valedictorian based on GPA, schools will make the decision based on the raw average. - A student who is in violation of the school code of conduct, honor code, or has criminal charges may be deemed ineligible to represent school as the valedictorian or salutatorian.

-If the two highest ranked graduating seniors have the exact same weighted GPA, they will both be named co-Valedictorians, and two Highest Ranking Graduate award letters will be issued.
+If the two highest ranked graduating seniors have the exact same weighted GPA, they will both be named co-Valedictorians.